commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 ## Received Sharedoc
-Use the API GET : `/sharedoc/received`

-Permit to get all sharedocs messages received (sent to)  the did of the authenticated user.
+Permit to get all sharedocs messages received (sent to the did of the authenticated user).

+### PATH

+GET :

+ `/sharedoc/received`

 Moreover throught the following  parameters the API  permit to paginate and order the result.